leonardr/botfriend/README.md

 # Setup

-I recommend you run Botfriend in a virtual environment.
+I recommend you run Botfriend in a Python virtual environment.
 Here's how to create a virtual environment called `env` and install Botfriend into it.

 ```
-virtualenv env
+$ virtualenv env
-source env/bin/activate
+$ source env/bin/activate
-pip install botfriend
+$ pip install botfriend
 ```

 From this point on I'll be giving lots of example command-line